andersonhsporto/ft-avaj-launcher/README.md

 ### Mandatory Part

 The mandatory part of the project includes the following components:
-Program Behaviour

-The Avaj Launcher program should exhibit the following behavior:

 - Read a scenario file containing instructions for the simulation.
 - Generate weather conditions randomly.